stakater/stakater-docs/docs/content/sre/gitops/structure.md

 tenant-operator folder contain custom resources of ```Tenant Operator```.
 They are following

-- quotas: Amount of resource (configmaps, cpus, memory, egc.) for each tenant that can consume.
+- quotas: Amount of resource (configmaps, cpus, memory, i.e.) for each tenant that can consume.
 - tenants: Contains file for each team.
 It contain information of members that are part of tenant.

 #### ArgoCD